-Is it worth switching the Wi-Fi router off?
+So, is it worth switching your Wi-Fi router off?

 It might also be worth doing this if you don't regularly use the internet.
-If you find yourself logging on once a day to quickly check emails then turning off your Wi-Fi router could be in your best interest.
+If you find yourself logging on just once a day to quickly check emails, then turning off your Wi-Fi router could be in your best interest.

-However, if you've got various devices hooked up to it - smartphones, tablets, TV sets – then switching off the router might not be the best option.
+However, if you've got various devices hooked up to the Wi-Fi – smartphones, tablets, TV sets – then switching off the router might not be the best option.
 You’re going to need it, after all!

-What appliances should I switch off for the biggest impact on my bills?
+Which appliances should I switch off for the biggest impact on my energy rates?

 Avoid standby mode wherever possible when making electricity comparisons and energy comparisons.
-While this might make it quicker and easier to switch on your TV, it's probably not worth it when you consider how big an impact it'll have on your bills.
+While this might make it quicker and easier to switch on your TV, it's probably not worth it when you consider how big an impact it'll have on your energy rates.

-You'll need to keep an eye on your games consoles, as a report from the Natural Resources Defense Council shed light on just how much energy they're consuming.
+You'll need to keep an eye on your games consoles, too.
+A report from the Natural Resources Defense Council shed light on just how much energy they're consuming.
 It found the newest consoles on the market consume more energy each year playing video or in standby mode than they do while games are played.
 It’s worth taking into consideration when looking at your electricity use, and even your electricity plan.

 In fact, almost half of the Xbox One's annual energy consumption takes place while it's in standby mode.
 Can you believe it?
 In this case, making the trip over to the switch could be just what you need to bring down your bills.

 Set-top boxes are also big offenders in the energy consumption stakes, while notebook computers and printers can also increase your bills if left in standby mode.